-Regardless of the specialization you choose, three of the Core courses you will be required to take will involve quantitative skills.
+Regardless of the specialization you choose, three of the core courses you will be required to take will involve quantitative skills.
 The following opportunities exist for Wagner students to brush up on their math skills:

 Online Math Refresher (ALEKS)

-Wagner will send you information about an online math refresher (ALEKS) after you participate in a Registration Advisement Webinar.
+Wagner will send you information about an online math refresher (ALEKS) after you participate in a First Advisement Webinar.
 We encourage you to review these materials to determine how much review you may need to do before classes begin.